mc-carlessi/database/heatwave-machine-learning/do-heatwave-ml/do-heatwave-ml.md

     <copy>GRANT SELECT, EXECUTE ON sys.* TO 'user_name'@'%';</copy>
     ```

-## Task 2: load training and test data
+## Task 2: Load training and test data

 1. To Create the Machine Learning schema and tables on the MySQL HeatWave DB System perform download the sample database with this command: